Lesson 12: Additional Processes for Fuels from Biomass

 Lesson 12 Road Map

 This is the final lesson of the course.
 This lesson will take two weeks to complete.
-You should complete reading through Lesson 12 during the first week.
-Your Final Project will be due at the conclusion of the second week.
-In addition, Exam #4 will be offered during Final Exam Week.
+You should complete reading during the first week.
+Your Final Project will be due at the specified time in the Canvas.
+In addition, there will be Quiz #4.
 Please refer to the Course Syllabus for specific time frames and due dates.
 Specific directions for the assignments below can be found within this lesson.